May 7, 2018

 In order to avoid this, collaboration needs to happen in the context of the work being done.
 However, it also needs to happen in a social and natural way so that all communication remains connected to the work.
 When timelines, related documents, project discussions, and other important information are all connected to the work, feedback doesn't get forgotten and time isn't wasted searching for answers or insights.
 Instead, everyone stays on the same page, in one place.

-This can take the form of a short, productive status meeting every Monday, a daily 10-minute Agile Scrum meeting, or via a cloud-based marketing work management solution with a built-in social element.
+This can take the form of a short, productive status meeting every Monday, a daily 10-minute Agile Scrum meeting, or via a cloud-based marketing work management solution with a built-in collaboration software.
 But whatever you choose, make it consistent.
 If it's possible, communicate, collaborate, and deliver all in one spot.
 That way no one wastes time juggling multiple forms of communication while missing out on precious creative time.

 Reclaim Time for Real Work